Ayurveda

 It works on the premise that everything works in balance and the knowledge and power to thrive and to heal ourselves from disease exists within ourselves.

-Our body is a temple… It is a divine vessel and instrument of our soul in this life, housing our energy body and chakra system; it should therefore be loved, nourished and nurtured accordingly – inside and out.
+Our body is a temple… It is a divine vessel and instrument of our soul in this life, housing our “energy body” (koshas’), nadi’s (energy pathways or meridians) and chakra system; it should therefore be taken care accordingly – loved, nourished and nurtured – inside and out.
 The beautiful thing about living a yogic lifestyle combined with ayurvedic principles is that it really guides us in doing this in the most beneficial of ways.
 It is a holistic approach which enables us to live our lives fully, allowing us to function and enabling evolution at our fullest potential, on all levels – physical, mental and spiritual.

 Understanding the Dosha’s